islaytitans/alien/docs/src/characters/vicky.md

 ## Gear
 - Medkit
+    - Can be used to heal someone or yourself
+    - Medical Aid +2
+    - Can only be used once

 ## Signature Item
-- Lab coat - can use once to reduce stress by 1
+- Lab coat - use to comfort yourself reducing your stress by 1 (can only be done once)

 ## Buddy : Matt
 ## Rival : Leanne